2022 ASEAN Grand Prix

 The 2nd ASEAN Grand Prix Women's Volleyball Invitation was the second edition of the ASEAN Grand Prix.
-It is an international women's volleyball tournament contested by 4 national teams that are the members of the Southeast Asian Zonal Volleyball Association (SEAZVA), the sport's regional governing body affiliated to Asian Volleyball Confederation (AVC).
+It is an international women's volleyball tournament contested by 4 national teams that are the members of the Southeast Asian Volleyball Association (SAVA), the sport's regional governing body affiliated to Asian Volleyball Confederation (AVC).
 Games were played at Nakhon Ratchasima, Thailand from 9 to 11 September 2022.

 Teams

 Venue

 The list of the host city and venue are the following: